Two is better than one.

 Yes, chinchillas can be alone and live alone.
 Period.

 At the end of the day, it’s imperative to understand that a chinchilla can absolutely be alone under the correct circumstances.

 Be sure to show your chinchilla some love and affection and your chinchilla will thrive and grow old with you at your home.

 It’s a great journey and chinchillas 100% make a great pet to own.

-As always, I love when the readers chime in and share their thoughts on the topics we discuss.
+As always, I love it when you chime in and share your thoughts on the topics we discuss.

 Does your chinchilla live alone and what other recommendations can you provide the readers about a chinchilla being alone, as opposed to having a cage mate?

 Be sure to share those thoughts, stories, and concerns by dropping a comment below.